triton-inference-server/pytriton/docs/quick_start.md

 curl -v localhost:8000/v2/health/live
 ```

-The model is loaded right after the server start and status can be queried using:
+The model is loaded right after the server starts, and its status can be queried using:

 <!--pytest.mark.skip-->
 ```shell